simonneutert/git-hire/Readme.md

 # git hire! hire on 🔥!

+## 🚨 <!-- omit in toc -->

+> Bug with newer babashka version!
+> **babashka 1.0.170** is the latest working version with this code.

+I hope to be working on the bug in early 2024 🤞
+If you feel you can do it, help me migrate this project to the new `babashka.http-client` instead of `babashka.curl` by submitting a PR.

+🩹⛑️ What I could quickly come up with is a super simple `Dockerfile`.
+This way you can run it in a container, with the correct version of babashka pinned.
+For those needing help with Docker, I will add a section below very soon.
+Please be patient 🙏

+---

-ever wondered who is coding what in your city and how to keep track of it, maybe `grep` projects by keyword?
+Ever wondered who is coding what in your city and how to keep track of it, maybe `grep` projects by keyword?

-this is your tool!
+This is your tool! (babashka V1.0.170 mandatory)

 ![this is fine dog](https://i.kym-cdn.com/entries/icons/mobile/000/018/012/this_is_fine.jpg)
 https://knowyourmeme.com/memes/this-is-fine